A former shared owner / chartered accountant explains some hidden costs of subletting a shared ownership home

 People who have obtained permission to rent out their shared ownership apartment tell us the housing association agreed on the basis that the shared owner doesn’t make any profit.
 You therefore need to ensure that all costs are considered when you set the price of rent – including tax impact, estate agent fees, one-off costs, insurance, and accountancy fees (if you need help with your tax return).

 Letting property is sometimes considered ‘easy money’.
 But over the past few years, the government has been phasing out tax benefits of renting out a property.
-2021 will be the first year where the ‘interest’ part of your mortgage can’t be deducted from income as an expense (instead it will qualify for a 20% tax relief).
+2021 was the first year where the ‘interest’ part of mortgages couldn’t be deducted from income as an expense.
+(Instead it qualified for tax relief).

 Let’s start with the basics of how income tax works when renting out your property.